-If you have a smartphone, try downloading a weight-loss app like LIVESTRONG.COM's MyPlate that tracks calories and lets you know when you've consumed more than your daily goal.
+If you have a smartphone, try downloading a weight-loss app like MyPlate to track calories be aware when you've consumed more than your daily goal.
 If you don't have a smartphone, there are websites that do the same thing.

 3. Replace Junk Food With Real Food

-Now that you know how many calories you're eating each day, you should not only cut back on the number of calories you're eating but also improve the quality of calories you're eating.
+Now that you know how many calories you're eating each day, you should not only cut back on calories, but also improve the quality of calories you're eating.

 Toss out processed junk foods and replace them with healthier options like fruits and vegetables, lean protein, whole grains and healthy fats.
-You'll notice that not only will you drop belly fat but also feel more energized.
-Which is great, since you'll need that energy for steps 4 and 5 on this list.
+You'll notice that not only will you drop belly fat, but you'll also feel more energized.
+Which is great, since you'll need that energy for steps four and five on this list.

 Read more: 10 Surprising Flat-Belly Foods